 And what if you just plain forget about the light you left on?
 Then the five minutes can become five hours (for a bedroom or bathroom light, for example), or even five days for a light in a room you rarely visit such as the furnace room.

 Using motion or infrared sensors

-If you just can’t remembering to turn off lights when you leave a room, you might consider installing a motion sensor plug (for a floor or table lamp) or a motion sensor light switch or ceiling light adapter.
+If you just can’t remembering to turn off lights when you leave a room, you might consider installing a motion sensor plug (for a floor or table lamp) or a motion sensor light switch.
 These devices work as follows:

 - You can turn on the light from the switch, or have it go on when motion or the heat of a human body is detected.